 In 2018, nearly 40 years since Deng’s upping of the ante, there are two good reasons to consider the state of the bet.
 The first is that China has reached a critical level in its economic development.
 With a per capita GDP of about $US10,200 (nominal IMF figure), China is at the bottom of the $10,000 to $15,000 range that is known as the ‘middle income trap’.
 This is the name for the income range that many developing countries can reach, but cannot go beyond.

 There are dozens of examples of countries that have grown rapidly to incomes in this range – Turkey, Malaysia, Brazil, Costa Rica, Thailand, Mexico, Lebanon and Chile for instance.
 But far fewer examples of countries that continue growth through the range to higher levels of economic development.

-The short list of successful countries includes: Japan, South Korea, Taiwan (an independent province of China), and Singapore.
+The short list of successful countries (so far) includes: Japan, South Korea, Taiwan (an independent province of China), and Singapore.
 The similarity of these countries to China in either location, history or culture gives hope to the idea that China might power through the middle income trap.
-But we should also note that successful countries are all democracies.
+But we should also note that the successful countries are all democracies.
 In fact every nation with a highly developed economy is a democracy, without any exceptions.
 Every single country in the OECD is a functioning democracy.

 Who wins the bet?